RajP62/RajP62/README.md

 - 🔭 I’m currently working on MERN Stack, comfortable with learning and implementing new things.
 - 🌱 I’m currently going more deep into Mern Stack and speacially backend.
-- 👯 I’m looking to collaborate on real products working for an organisation.
+- 👯 I’m looking to collaborate on real products while working for an organisation.
 - 💬 Ask me about MERN Stack || Backend || Javascript
 - 📫 You can reach out to me directly via <a href="https://www.linkedin.com/in/rajesh-paul-584a4b1b0/">LinkedIn</a> or can put a <a href="mailto:Rp0399451@gmail.com">mail</a>.